The 22 Major Arcana: RWS Tarot Card Meanings

-The 22 Major Arcana cards of the tarot represent universal laws and significant spiritual themes.
-When a large number of Major Arcana cards appear in a tarot reading, it often means the situation at hand is fated and relates to the Soul’s lessons for this lifetime.
+When a large number of Major Arcana cards appear in a tarot reading, it often means the situation at hand is fated or relates to an important lesson on the spiritual path.

 Click on a card image to learn about its modern meanings in the Rider Waite Smith (RWS) system.

-The Major Arcana Explained
+The RWS Major Arcana Explained

-Tarot Readings & The Major Arcana
+Tarot Readings & The RWS Major Arcana

 what do lots of major arcana cards mean?

-When you get many major Arcana cards in a tarot reading, it means that the themes of the reading, and the lessons to be gleamed from them, are highly significant and perhaps even fated.
 For example, everyone deals with issues related to The Devil; temptation, bondage and vice, throughout their entire lives.
 It is inevitable then, that this card will sometimes overcome us.
-But we still have a choice in every new moment to decide whether we will act on anger, cheat to get ahead or continue to depend on our addictions.
+But we still have a choice in every new moment to decide whether we will act on anger (5 of Wands), cheat to get ahead (7 of Swords) or continue to depend on external pleasures for emotional suppression (9 of Cups).
+These daily choices that we make are usually represented in the Minor Arcana.

 The Fool’s Journey Through The major Arcana

-Based on the esoteric meaning of this KEY O, The Fool’s journey sees the incarnated soul travelling along the other 21 Major Arcana cards.
+Based on the esoteric meaning of this ‘KEY O’, The Fool’s journey sees the incarnated soul travelling along the other 21 Major Arcana cards.
 He does this to learn lessons about the mysteries of life, an allegory for his journey to enlightenment (freedom from the bonds of matter).
 This narrative was invented in the 1970s by the once renowned tarot author, Eden Gray.

 Keys To The Mysteries